blockchainsllc/in3-docs/docs/spec.md

 Each Incubed node response is based on JSON-RPC, but also adds the `in3` property.
 If the request does not contain a `in3` property or does not require proof, the response must also omit the `in3` property.

-If the proof is requested, the `in3`-property is defined with the following properties:
+If the proof is requested, the `in3` property is defined with the following properties:

 *  **proof** [Proof](#proofs) - The Proof-data, which depends on the requested method.
 For more details, see the [Proofs](#proofs) section.